yapweijun1996/Multi-Agent-Reporting-System-v1/context.md

 This project is a sophisticated, single-page web application that functions as an end-to-end data engineering and business intelligence platform.
 It leverages a suite of AI agents to intelligently analyze raw CSV data, design and populate a relational database within the browser, and generate dynamic, interactive reports.
 The system is architected to solve complex data challenges, including record de-duplication and maintaining relational integrity, providing a seamless workflow from raw data to actionable insights.

-The user experience is centered around a polished interface featuring a slide-in panel for configuration, a real-time execution log for transparency, and a two-column layout for managing data and viewing reports.
+The user experience has been upgraded to a professional ERP-style dashboard.
+It features a header, a persistent sidebar for navigation, and a main content area with modular widgets for KPIs, charts, and detailed data tables.

 ---